 Here at Sonoran Desert Eye Center, we are dedicated to finding the right type of contacts, even hard-to-fit ones, for our patients.

-There are many different eye conditions that require specific kinds of contact lenses, so finding the right kind isn’t always easy.
+There are many different eye conditions that require specific kinds of contact lenses, so a standard lens doesn’t always work for everyone.
 There are lenses designed for certain eye conditions, such as an high or irregular astigmatism, dry eyes, keratoconus, post surgical, and more.
 However, we believe that comfort is also very important when it comes to giving you good vision.

 Soft contact lenses are a great option for most people.
 They allow the eye to breath and are very comfortable.
 Most soft contact lenses are disposable, so you can change them regularly to keep your eyes healthy.